crypto-ded/aptos_ait3/fullnode_setup.md

 ![image](https://user-images.githubusercontent.com/95987354/185751546-2dea9366-b901-4206-8f42-846a975fc653.png)
 Press `Ctrl + X` then press `Y` and `Enter` to save changes to file

-### Copy the validator-full-node-identity.yaml, genesis.blob and waypoint.txt files from validator node into the same working directory on Fullnode machine
+### Copy the `validator-full-node-identity.yaml`, `genesis.blob` and `waypoint.txt` files from validator node into the same working directory on Fullnode machine

 ### Run docker compose